Does Citizen’s Action Work? Yes!

 Get Results

-Seriously?
-What’s the point?
-Can one call or one email really make a difference?
+Seriously, what’s the point?
+Can one call or one email or one protest really make a difference?

 10-20 calls or emails on an issue = noticed.